 National Leadership Program, Summer 2019

-Jolie Carr is a Communications Fellow in RespectAbility’s National Leadership Program.
+Jolie Carr was a Communications Apprentice in RespectAbility’s National Leadership Program.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for people with disabilities.

 A native of Houston, Carr is a senior at Samford University in Birmingham, where she is pursuing a major in communication studies and a minor in psychology.
 She joined the RespectAbility team because she has a passion for helping others, specifically those in the disabled community.
 Carr grew up around family members with disabilities and witnessed firsthand that disabilities are not necessarily restrictive, but rather are an important part of what makes someone positively unique.